 In the Incoming Stock sheet, you might have Date, Product ID, Fruit Items, and Quantity fields.

 So, you need to create a drop-down list for choosing the Product ID.
-For doing that, do the following tasks.
+To do that, do the following tasks.

 - Firstly, select the C5:C16 cell range.

-- Then, go to the Data tab > Choose Data Validation option.
+- Then, go to the Data tab > Choose the Data Validation option.

 - In the Data Validation box, choose the List from the drop-down list under the Allow option.

 - Lastly, specify the Source as =’Main Stock’!$B$5:$B$16 and press OK.